Gaussian-Based Parametric Bijections For Automatic Projection Filters: Numerical Examples

+In this simulation, we set $\mu = 0.3$, $\kappa=1.25$, and $\sigma_v=\sigma_w = 1$.
+We also set the simulation time step to be $2.5\times 10^{-3}$.
+Unlike the case with $\kappa=0$, where the probability density evolution can be easily contained using a compact support \cite{emzir2023}, the probability densities corresponding to \eqref{eqs:SDE_VDP_n_d_linear} with $\kappa >0$ expand quickly in time.
+We use here both GPQ and GHQ with their sparse-grid integration schemes where we set the level to four.
+For the GPQ scheme, the number of nodes used is 129 while for the GHQ scheme, it is 189 after ignoring all nodes with weights less than $10^{-9}$.
+For the particle filter, we use $9.6\times 10^6$ samples in our simulation.
+We discretize the dynamic model \eqref{eqs:SDE_VDP_n_d_linear} using Euler--Maruyama for both the particle filter and the measurement process.
+For a multi index $\bunderline{i}\in\mathbb{N}^2$, define $x^{\bunderline{i}} = x_1^{i(1)}x_2^{i(2)}$.
+The natural statistics are set to be ${ x^{\bunderline{i}} }$, where $1 \leq \abs{\bunderline{i}}\leq 4$.
+Further, the initial density is set to be the standard Gaussian density.
 To show the performance of the projection filter obtained by both sparse integration schemes, we calculate the empirical densities of the particle filter on a fixed grid.
-The comparison of the empirical densities from the particle filters with those from the projection filters can be seen in Figure \ref{fig:particle_vs_projection_densities}, while the Hellinger distances between the empirical densities and those from the projection filters can be seen in Figure \ref{fig:Hellinger_VDP}.
+The comparison of the empirical densities from the particle filters with those from the projection filters is shown in Figure \ref{fig:particle_vs_projection_densities}, while the Hellinger distances between the empirical densities and those from the projection filters are in Figure \ref{fig:Hellinger_VDP}.
 Figure \ref{fig:particle_vs_projection_densities} shows that the bijected quadrature nodes of both sparse GPQ and GHQ schemes are systematically adapting to the shapes of the densities as they evolve in time.
 The shapes of the projection densities resemble those of the empirical densities from the particle filter, except that the projection filter's densities cannot capture some sharp notch-like shapes with low values as in Figure \ref{fig:particle_vs_projection_densities}.
 The Hellinger distances from the projection filter's densities obtained using the GHQ scheme to the empirical densities are slightly lower compared to those obtained using the GPQ scheme.